“Something To Crow About” celebrates the return of the migrating Crows to Lancaster PA each winter.

 Join us for a mid-winter float on the Susquehanna River to fight cabin fever.
 The event is BYOB (Bring Your Own Boat - Kayak, Canoe, or Paddleboard.)
 Details to follow.

 OLD CROW'S "KEEP IT DARK" BEER TASTING

 SOLD OUT.
 Stout Beer Tasting and food pairing.
 Could a better day be invented?

 The event is held each year on Old Crow's Day.
 I would tell you what day that is, but I can't remember.
 It's sometime in February I think.
 It's cold out.

-"The Caw of Fame recognizes those with extraordinary creative talent," said a Crows 'R Us spokesman.
-"Those who skills are something to crow about."
+"The Caw of Fame recognizes those with extraordinary creative talent," said Something To Crow About spokesman David Crow-sbee.
 The Caw of Fame will include local, national, and international artists writers and musicians.

 2017 CROW HAIKU CONTEST

 What's a Crow Haiku you say?
 A haiku is a 3-line poem.
 The first line has 5 syllables, the second line 7 syllables, and the last line 5 syllables.
 It also contains a "seasonal" word.

 We take it one step further.
 Include a reference to crows, ravens, etc. For a chance to win fabulous crow prizes and world recognition, send your crow haikus by Jan 18 to: [email protected]